 Warfighters aren’t this way only because of training; we were born this way.
 Those of us that volunteered all had other options but we chose to be a Warfighter on some level.
 Others didn’t and I believe people ultimately do what they desire most.

 We need to stay together as a group to be who we are as individuals or we seek almost-total isolation from all facets of society.
-Isolation often leads to bad things such as; too much dope, too much booze, too much violence, depression, suicide and we deserve better.
-Linking-up is what fills the void for most of us.
+Isolation often leads to bad things such as; too much dope, too much booze, too much violence, depression, and suicide–we deserve better.
+Linking up is what fills the void for most of us.

-We, the Warfighter community, can change America’s ill conceived perceptions by following “The Plan”, then we can save everybody else.
+We, the Warfighter community, can change America’s ill-conceived perceptions by following “The Plan”, then we can save everybody else.
 One more mission; just one more.
 Task-step one is link-up.

 All the way, Boone